Pacific Boulevard: Attractions

 The Warner Huntington Park is an Art Deco motion picture palace that was opened in 1930.
 The architect was B. Marcus Priteca, the architect who created the Pantages Theater in Hollywood.
 The Warner Huntington Park is the sister theater to the Warner Beverly Hills and the Warner Grand in San Pedro.
 The Warner Huntington Park Theatre originally seated 1,468 people.
 Huntington Park also boasted of the third Pussycat Theater to open in California.
 It was called The Lyric and was located at 7208 Pacific Boulevard.

 El Gallo Giro (Lat.
 Am.
 Sp., for "The Yellow Rooster") is ranked among the 10 highest grossing restaurants in the Los Angeles area.
 El Gallo Giro was started in 1990.
 By the year 2000, it had become the 7th most profitable restaurant in L.A. county ranked by annual gross sales, with receipts of $6.7M that year.
 Despite its casual dining and working class clientele, its sales were such that it out-earned competitors such as the Parkway Grill in Pasadena, the Pacific Dining Car in Hollywood, the Paradise Cove in Malibu, and the Bel Air Hotel.
 El Gallo Giro's Pacific Blvd store is open 24 hours a day.

 Local transportation

-Metro Local line 60 operates on Pacific Boulevard.
+Metro Local lines 60 and 251 operate on Pacific Boulevard, as well as the LADOT Chesterfield Square line.